opencog/opencog-debian/README.md

 deb-src https://people.debian.org/~mhatta/debian mhatta-unstable/
 ```

-Or you can download [opencog.list](https://people.debian.org/~mhatta/opencog.list) from here.
+Or, you can download [opencog.list](https://people.debian.org/~mhatta/opencog.list) from here.

 2. You need to add my GPG pubkey.